greenarr0w/gulp-tsc-optimize-imports/README.md

 Type: `boolean`
 Default: `true`

-flag, if you want to log your missing semicolons in the imports statements For Example:
+flag, if you want to log your missing semicolons in the import statements For Example:
 ```shell
 import MyClass = my.namespace.to.the.class.MyClass